I-HeLTI News & Updates

 Events:

-Send us your news!
-If you have stories that you would like to share, please send us an e-mail at reception@afnigc.ca
+Send us your events!
+If you have events that you would like to share, please send us an e-mail at reception@afnigc.ca to the attention of the I-HeLTI Collaborating Centre.

 Learning and Training Opportunities: